yannickperrenet/aioreq/README.md

 # aioreq

-Minimal performant package to asynchronously make GET requests.
+Minimal performant package to asynchronously make GET requests without any dependencies other than `asyncio`.

 My goal for this project was to:
 * Learn about asynchronous code in a practical manner.